kopipejst/mooBarGraph/README.md

 mooBarGraph
 ===========

-mooBarGraph AJAX graph plugin for Mootools.
+AJAX graph plugin for Mootools.

 How to use